TJInGitHub/Vue.js-project/README.md

 ## Features

-- **Home/Login Page**: It will allow you to access my portfolio.
+- **Home/Login/Logout Page**: It will allow you to access my portfolio.
 Use 'Timothy' for the Username and 'Eusebio' for password.
+You will also be redirected here upon logging out.
 - **Dashboard**: This is a sidebar to allow you to navigate easily in my web app.
 - **Profile Page**: It displays my personal information and links to my social media.
 - **Showcase Page**: It shows here some of the projects I've taken and currently taking.